Dark Energy Survey Year 3 Results: A 2.7% measurement of Baryon Acoustic Oscillation distance scale at redshift 0.835: Analysis

 The discrete nature of galaxy number counts introduces a noise contribution to the estimated power spectrum, also known as noise-bias.
 We assume this noise to be Poissonian, estimate it analytically following \citep{2019MNRAS.484.4127A,2020JCAP...03..044N}, and subtract it from our power spectrum estimates.
 Deviations from the Poissonian approximation are expected to be captured by broad-band terms in our template.

-We bin the angular power spectra estimates into bandpowers, assuming equal weight for all modes.
-We use piecewise-linear, contiguous bins starting at a minimal multipole of $\ell_{\rm min}=10$ up to $\ell=1000$.
-However, for our analysis, we impose an $\ell_{\rm max}$ scale-cut approximately corresponding to a $k_{\rm max}=2.5 h\, {\rm Mpc}^{-1}$ using the Limber relation, $k_{\rm max} = \ell_{\rm max} / r(\bar{z})$, evaluated at the mean redshift of each tomographic bin and the fiducial cosmology of our analysis.
-When constructing the likelihood, we consider the effect of bandpower binning on the theory predictions using bandpower windows that account, in that order, for the effect of mode-coupling, binning averaging, and decoupling.
+We bin the angular power spectrum estimates into bandpowers, assuming equal weight for all modes.
+We use piecewise-linear, contiguous bins starting at a minimal multipole of $\ell_{\rm min}=10$ up to $\ell=1000$ and different values of $\Delta\ell$, chosen to guarantee a good signal-to-noise ratio across the bandpowers and remain flexible for scale cuts.
+After the tests in section \ref{sec:mocktest}, we adopted as fiducial choices $\ell_{\rm min}=10$, $\Delta\ell=20$ and an $\ell_{\rm max}$ scale-cut approximately corresponding to a $k_{\rm max}=0.25 h\, {\rm Mpc}^{-1}$ under the Limber relation, $k_{\rm max} = \ell_{\rm max} / r(\bar{z})$, evaluated at the mean redshift of each tomographic bin and the fiducial cosmology of our analysis.
+This $\ell$-binning allows us to resolve a BAO cycle with approximately 7 points (see \autoref{fig:APS-data}).
+When constructing the likelihood, we consider the effect of bandpower binning on the theory predictions using bandpower windows that account, in that order, for the effect of mode-coupling, binning averaging, and decoupling, following Sec 2.1.3 of \cite{2019MNRAS.484.4127A}.